uiuc-focal-lab/spectra/README.md

 Then install the missing packages when running the following scripts.

 ## 2. Specification Generation
+Note: You can replace the `python3` with `python` in the following command if needed.

 To generate specifications for ABR, run:
 ```bash